 Use a small spatula or spoon to remove the salve from the jar to avoid adding in contaminants from your fingers (the spoons you get from tasting gelato work perfectly!).
 Apply a small amount to the skin and cover with a bandage.
 Leave on for up to 12 hours.
 I also use this recipe as a face mask and it makes my skin feel lovely afterwards!

 Want to make some of this magic salve for yourself?
 Pick up all of the ingredients you need from iHerb.
-All customers can get a discount off their Nature’s Way order and new customers can get an additional $5 off their minimum $40 order by clicking here!
+Customers can get a discount off their iHerb order by clicking here.

 More Posts You Might Like: